ezell38/Engineering_4_Notebook/README.md

 ### Reflection

-The key to this assignment was to use the "for character in umym:" loop. this goes through each character in a string and depending on the character it acts out different loops.
+The key to this assignment was to use the "for character in umym:" loop.
+This goes through each character in a string and depending on the character it acts out different loops.
+You then have to add the new character to the previous line using (umym = umym + MORSE_CODE[letter] + " ")

 ## Onshape_Assignment_Template